 Almost 500 years ago there was a famous protest against the church at Rome.
 Today we call it the Protestant Reformation.
 These “protesters,” men such as Martin Luther, Ulrich Zwingli, and John Calvin, were passionate about many things but they can be summed up in 5 statements.
-These 5 statements are called the 5 Solas, sola being the latin word which means “alone”).
-Grace Fellowship Church continues to be very passionate about these 5 statements and below is an explanation of them and how they are the driving force behind our church and our ministry to Clanton.
+These 5 statements are called the 5 Solas (Sola is a latin word which means “alone”).
+Grace Fellowship Church continues to be very passionate about these 5 statements and they are the driving force behind our church and our ministry to Clanton.

 1. Scripture Alone - We believe that Scripture alone is our ultimate authority.
 No man, no church, no council may claim authority outside of what the Bible says.
 The Bible is our only rule of faith and life.
 It teaches us about the story of redemption, about God’s love and about our responsibility for the poor and the marginalized.